 Students must send a supporting document confirming their residency status to the Central Student Administration in order to be considered for payment of the statutory tuition fee (in the case of partnership/family formation/family reunification with an EU citizen living in the Netherlands, a copy of the ID card of the partner/the family member is also necessary).

-On 10 July 2018, the Senate of the Dutch government approved the bill to halve the tuition fees for all first-year students who are eligible for the statutory fee.
+On 10 July 2018, the Dutch Senate approved the bill to halve tuition fees for all first-year students who are eligible for the statutory fee.
 The law came into force at the start of the academic year 2018-2019 (September 2018).
 For students who start with a teacher training, the tuition fees is halved for the first two years.

 All information and conditions regarding the halving of the tuition fees can be found on the page of the Dutch government: government.nl.